makrai/notes/he22-masked-autenc-scalab-vision.md

   * closely related research in vision [59, 46] preceded BERT
   * significant interest in this idea following the success of BERT,
   * hE progress of autoencoding methods in vision lags behind NLP
-  * ?what makes masked autoencoding different between vision and language?
-We
+  * what makes masked autoencoding different between vision and language?
 * perspectives:
   * Until recently, architectures were different
     * In vision, convolutional networks [34] were dominant over the last decade [33]
-    * operate on regular grids and it is not straightforward to integrate ‘indicators’ such as mask tokens [14] or positional embeddings [57] into convolutional networks
+    * operate on regular grids and it is
+    * not straightforward to integrate ‘indicators’ such as mask tokens [14] or positional embeddings [57] into convolutional networks
     * This architectural gap, however, has been addressed with the introduction of Vision Transformers (ViT) [16] and should no longer be an obstacle
   * Information density is different between language and vision